Riki-Oh: The Story of Ricky: Critical response

-On the aggregator site Rotten Tomatoes, Riki-Oh has an approval rating of 89% by 9 reviews, and with an average rating of 7.1/10.
+On the aggregator site Rotten Tomatoes, Riki-Oh has an approval rating of 90% by 10 reviews, and with an average rating of 7.1/10.
 Michael Atkinson of The Village Voice called it "a rather astonishing, starkly stylized blood flood set inside a privatized prison."
 Kurt Ramschissel of Film Threat gave the film 5 stars, saying that "the violence comes fast and furious and is just as outrageous and over-the-top as Sam Raimi or Peter Jackson ever were."
 J.R.
 Jones from the Chicago Reader said, "If you can handle the torrent of grisly violence, you'll find yourself royally entertained by this Hong Kong actioner."

 Home media

 In the U.S., Tokyo Shock released it on a bare bones DVD in 2000.
 In 2002, DVD was released by Hong Kong Legends in Region 2.
 In 2003, Fortune Star (formerly Mega Star), current holders of the Golden Harvest library from Media Asia, released a Remastered version of the film on a 3 disc set along with The Dragon from Russia and City Hunter.

 The film was released on Blu-ray by Media Blasters in 2011.
 Riki-Oh: The Story of Ricky became available in its original Chinese with hard-coded English subtitles on Netflix's Instant Streaming service in mid-2012.
 The film aired on Turner Classic Movies on 2 November 2012 and 14 April 2013 as part of TCM Underground.
 In the UK, the film was first released on Blu-ray from a new HD restoration by Mediumrare Entertainment in 2015 before going out of print.
 In 2021, British distributors 88 Films released their own Blu-ray edition of the film with new remastered English subtitles and both Cantonese and English audio tracks.

+In November 2023, the movie was released on Criterion Channel.